NathanHinthorne/Discord-StoryBot/README.md

 ## 🛠 Commands

 ### Core Story Commands
-- `!startstory [prompt or genre]`
+- `!startstory <your text>`
-  Start a new story.
-Gemini will generate the opening paragraph.
+  Start a new story with your opening text.

-- `!addstory <your text>`
+- `!add <your text>`
   Add your part to the story.
 The bot appends it in order.

 - `!endstory`
   Finalizes the story.
-Gemini can write an epilogue or closing.
+Gemini can write an epilogue to wrap it up.

-- `!savestory`
-  Saves the current story.
-Options to post, export, or archive.

 ---